chizo4/2048-intelligent-bot/README.md

 - The grid is initialized with 2 random numbers (either 1 (highest probability rate), 2 or 4).
 - The game is controlled by the AI bot (appropriate searching algorithms).
 - The aim for the bot is to obtain at least one 2048 square in the board.
-- The game is terminated when the bot reaches the score of 2048, which denotes a successful run.
+- The game is terminated when the bot reaches the score of 2048, which denotes a goal state to obtain.

 ##